-Ruby Rose, an almost perpetually happy young girl who wants to become hero, is a sweet and caring friend who wants all to be right in the world.
+Ruby Rose, an almost perpetually happy teenager who wants to become a hero, is a sweet and caring friend who wants all to be right in the world.
 She soon finds out that fairy tales can be misleading in that they do not portray the world as it is, and she also finds out that being the leader of a team is a significant responsibility.
 Growing up is not always easy, a point that this series effectively drives home.
-Her older sister Yang Xiao Long is a fun-loving party girl who just wants some adventure, but she too feels real.
-There are, after all, people in the real world who live for the moment.
-Blake Belladonna is likewise a familiar character; she is quiet and prefers to read books.
+Her older sister Yang Xiao Long is a fun-loving girl who just wants some adventure in her life, but she too comes across as realistic.
+There are, after all, people in the real world who live for the moment like Yang does.
+Likewise, Blake Belladonna is a familiar character; she is quiet and prefers to read books.
 She does not see the point in going to parties, but she also has a strong sense of responsibility.
 Weiss Schnee feels real too, despite heiresses to world-famous companies not being common in everyday life.
-She wants to believe that she is perfect, but she is able to admit to herself that she isn’t.
+She wants to believe that she is perfect, but she is able to admit to herself that she is not.
 That is not an easy thing to do, and despite having trepidations about Ruby leading her team at first, she is able to work together with others and become friends with her teammates.

-This series has a large cast of supporting characters and recurring antagonists, something that helps add to the quality of the show.
-Pyrrha Nikos is perhaps easier to identify with than say Yang or Weiss; she has always gotten what she wanted, but is not sure exactly what she wants to do with her life.
-Others make her out to be this perfect person, but no-one truly understands her until Jeane Arc comes along and tries to become her friend.
+This series has a large cast of supporting characters and recurring antagonists, something that helps make it more engaging.
+Pyrrha Nikos has always gotten what she wanted, but is not sure exactly what she wants to do with her life.
+Others make her out to be perfect, but no-one truly understands her until Jaune Arc comes along and tries to become her friend.
 He wants to follow in his family’s footsteps but has no real fighting ability.
 Despite this, Pyrrha sees potential in him where no-one else has and helps him grow as a Hunter-in-training.
 The two of them have strong feelings and emotions, and by far are the easiest supporting characters to identify with.
 There are many more characters that make this show fantastic, although the members of Team CRDL are better when they are given as little screen time as possible.

 American companies have tried and failed to recreate the style of anime in the past.
-RWBY, however, succeeds in feeling like an anime series.
+RWBY, however, succeeds in looking like a 3D anime series.
 The 3D style makes it seem a little more like a cel-shaded movie, perhaps somewhere between The Legend of Zelda: Wind Waker and the more common 2D anime style, but it works.
 The movements of the characters are fluid, the hair and clothes constantly move with the wind and the action sequences are incredible.
 There are no animation shortcuts used here; while there do appear to be some very infrequent drops in the frame rate and even rarer drops in quality, every aspect of the visuals is marvelous to look at.
 The backgrounds are great, the scenery is excellent and the character designs are unique and incredibly well-detailed.
-It is easy to see why so much fan art exists about this series.
+It is easy to see why so much fan art exists for this series.